 Merits:-

-Wordfence, unlike many other WordPress plugins, is updated on a regular basis.
+Wordfence, unlike many other WordPress plugins, is updated regularly.
 This implies it guards you against the most recent dangers.

 Of course, the premium edition of the plugin includes more functionality than the free version.
 The free version, on the other hand, still offers a lot of choices, settings, and features.
 Tech assistance is available in the free and premium editions.
-So, in case you have a question or need assistance, don’t hesitate to ask.
+So, don’t hesitate to ask if you have a question or need assistance.

 Demerits:-